mattmakai/fullstackpython.com/source/content/posts/160604-build-first-slack-bot-python.markdown

 Now start giving StarterBot commands in your channel.

 <img src="/source/static/img/160604-simple-python-slack-bot/working-starterbot.png" width="100%" class="technical-diagram img-rounded" alt="Give StarterBot commands in your Slack channel.">

+There is one modification you may want to make if you're running into issues getting a response from the bot.
+As it is written above in this tutorial, the line `AT_BOT = "<@" + BOT_ID + ">:"` requires a colon after the "@starter" (or whatever you named your particular bot).
+Remove the `:` from the end of the `AT_BOT` string.
+The Slack clients seem to add a colon after an `@` mention but it seems somewhat inconsistent.

 ## Wrapping Up